emincanozcan/foobar.live/README.md

 	* Write `rtmp://localhost:1935/stream_receiver` to server field.
 	* Paste your stream key that you have copied to Stream Key field.
 	* Click on Apply and Okay
-	* Last step; click on `Start Streaming` button and your first live stream vie FooBar.Live will be started.
+	* Last step; click on `Start Streaming` button and your first live-stream vie FooBar.Live will be started.
 * Go to the `http://localhost/u/{username}` URL or click on My Live Stream button which located on the header at the Dashboard.

 ### With FFmeg

-Especially for development purposes, opening OBS and starting a new live stream might be a little bit boring after a while.
+Especially for development purposes, opening OBS and starting a new live-stream might be a little bit boring after a while.
 Using FFmpeg is a good alternative for this kind of situations, it allows you to stream a video file to a RTMP server.
 Because of FFmpeg is a feature-rich program, there a lot of available configurations.

 If you have interest, you can take a look [FFmpeg Streaming Guide](https://trac.ffmpeg.org/wiki/StreamingGuide) for detailed configurations, working with different data sources etc. Or, If you want to just test it, you can use the command below.